philip-brohan/ML_GCM/_sources/lib/plots.rst.txt

 Plotting utilities library
 ==========================

-This library file contains five functions:
+This library file contains six functions:

 quantile_normalise_t2m:
    Converts a cube of T2m in kelvin to a cube of approximately on the range 0-1.
 If the cube is on the conventional equiangular projectionj (pole at 90N), then the cube will have an approximately flat distribution (each value occurs the same number of times.
 This is convenient for colourmap plotting.